ankush0511/TravelMate-AI-/README.md

 # TravelMate AI 🌍✈️

-TravelMate AI is a **Flask and Streamlit-based AI travel assistant** that helps you plan trips effortlessly.
+TravelMate AI is a **Streamlit-based AI travel assistant** that helps you plan trips effortlessly.
 It provides personalized itineraries based on user interests, covering attractions, accommodations, food, and logistics.

 ## Features 🚀
 - **Personalized Travel Itineraries**